1. Foxes are related to dogs.

 12. Fox fur comes in many colors.

 The red fox also comes in many colors, including silver, black, orange, or a mix of all three.
-While color variations happen naturally, people have bred foxes for fur, leading to many different patterns.
+While color variations happen naturally, people have bred foxes for their fur, leading to different patterns.
 These include the marble fox, which is white with gray or black streaks; the cross fox, which is red with back patches; and the pink champagne fox, which has peachy-white fur and a pink nose.

 In 1959, a Soviet geneticist named Dmitry Belyaev conducted an experiment in domestication.
 He selectively bred silver foxes, picking only the ones that showed the least aggression toward humans.
 Within 10 generations, the foxes started seeking people out, licking hands, barking, and wagging their tails.
 White spots appeared on their coats and they developed floppy ears.
 It suggested genetic links between how domesticated animals look and act.
 While the experiment’s methodology has been challenged, the study gave insight into how selective breeding affects domestication.